Eastern Turkey and the Kingdom of Urartu

 Overnight: Haci Bayram (3*)/ Yasmak Sultan (4*) / Four Seasons Sultanahmet (5*) | Meals: B //

-PS: If you have one extra day we would recommend exploring the lesser-visited historic districts of Fener and Balat, filled with colourful Ottoman-era houses and the evocative remains of the Jewish, Greek Orthodox and Armenian communities who lived in Istanbul.
+PS: If you have one extra day we would recommend arriving on 19 August and exploring the lesser-visited historic districts of Fener and Balat, filled with colourful Ottoman-era houses and the evocative remains of the Jewish, Greek Orthodox and Armenian communities who lived in Istanbul.

 Price: This is a tailor-made extension so the price will depend on the accommodation you choose and how much guiding you would like to include.
 We will be pleased to quote the cost based on a hotel and inclusions to suit your budget.
 You don’t have to add guiding or transfers, we are happy just to book the hotel if you wish to self-guide./take taxis.
 Unfortunately we cannot offer the guiding on its own if you have booked your own accommodation.

-It’s possible to fly direct from Van to Izmir on Turkey’s Turquoise Coast, should you wish to spend a few days after the tour relaxing on the shores of the Mediterranean.
+It’s possible to fly direct between either Trabzon or Van to Izmir on Turkey’s Turquoise Coast, should you wish to spend a few days before or after the tour relaxing on the shores of the Mediterranean.
 The closest area for good beaches to Izmir is the Ayvalik area, with stunning bays and sandy beaches.
 The best resort on this coastline is the D-Resort Murat Reis, set on a private sandy beach, and with high-end rooms, service and food.
 A 3-5 night stay in this area would be a wonderful way to relax in style at the end of the tour.

 For something completely different, instead of going to the beach you could visit Ephesus, staying at a relaxing hotel set among vineyards.
 The Yedi Bilgeler (Seven Sages) Winery hotel offers state-of-the-art winemaking facilities and airy, country-style rooms with views of the lavender gardens, vineyards and the lush valley.
 You can taste wines produced at the property’s winery, learn about wine making on site, and sample home-made jam, olive oil and herbs from the estate.
 There’s an excellent ‘farm-to-table’ restaurant on site, a pool for relaxing and the site of Ephesus is only 5 miles away if you would like to visit it for a second time at your leisure.
 Best of all, the vineyard hotel is less than 20 minutes by road from the magnificent Roman site of Ephesus, and excursions to the site can be easily arranged.